paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-10.markdown

 The main bulletins on BBC1 shared similar but varied titles in which maps of first Britain then the world interacted alongside the spelling out of major capitals, overlaid with clock hands, radiating rings and globes.
 Towards the end of the sequence the hour of the programme (be it 1, 6, 9 and later 10) were brought in, spinning on their axis before resting in a straight position. <cite>BBC News 24</cite> and <cite>BBC World</cite> (the BBC's 24-hour rolling news channels) continued these themes -- with News 24's graphics package having a closer resemblance to those titles seen on the BBC's domestic output.

-{% figure 4up "Figure 45: <cite>BBC News at Ten O'Clock</cite>" %}
+{% figure figure--image-quartet "Figure 45: <cite>BBC News at Ten O'Clock</cite>" %}
 ![BBC Ten O'Clock News titles, 2000](/assets/images/essays/dissertation/figure-45a.png)
 ![BBC Ten O'Clock News titles, 2000](/assets/images/essays/dissertation/figure-45b.png)
 ![BBC Ten O'Clock News titles, 2000](/assets/images/essays/dissertation/figure-45c.png)
 ![BBC Ten O'Clock News titles, 2000](/assets/images/essays/dissertation/figure-45d.png)
 {% endfigure %}

-{% figure 2up "Figure 46: <cite>BBC News 24</cite> and <cite>BBC World</cite>, the corporations 24 hour news channels, carried the branding" %}
+{% figure figure--image-duo "Figure 46: <cite>BBC News 24</cite> and <cite>BBC World</cite>, the corporations 24 hour news channels, carried the branding" %}
 ![BBC News 24 titles, 1999](/assets/images/essays/dissertation/figure-46a.png)
 ![BBC World titles, 1999](/assets/images/essays/dissertation/figure-46b.png)
 {% endfigure %}

 As for the BBC's regions, they again took the BBC News elements, whilst adjusting their colours -- the English regions used oranges, yellows and light blue for example -- and adding local elements such as map shapes and place names.
 All this was to increase viewers to the regional programmes, with the use of similar elements suggesting to viewers that they were essentially watching the same programme from the same people.

-{% figure 4up "Figure 47: The same brand elements were used for regional news programmes" %}
+{% figure figure--image-quartet "Figure 47: The same brand elements were used for regional news programmes" %}
 ![BBC North West Today titles, 1999](/assets/images/essays/dissertation/figure-47a.png)
 ![BBC North West Today titles, 1999](/assets/images/essays/dissertation/figure-47b.png)
 ![BBC North West Today titles, 1999](/assets/images/essays/dissertation/figure-47c.png)
 ![BBC North West Today titles, 1999](/assets/images/essays/dissertation/figure-47d.png)
 {% endfigure %}

-{% figure 4up "Figure 48: The BBC News brand was applied to all national output, including its bulletins for the Welsh forth channel S4C" %}
+{% figure figure--image-quartet "Figure 48: The BBC News brand was applied to all national output, including its bulletins for the Welsh forth channel S4C" %}
 ![BBC Reporting Scotland title, 1999](/assets/images/essays/dissertation/figure-48a.png)
 ![BBC Wales Today title, 1999](/assets/images/essays/dissertation/figure-48b.png)
 ![BBC Newsline titles, 1999](/assets/images/essays/dissertation/figure-48c.png)